Spoilers follow for the adventure from the article “Filthy Peasants” from MCDM’s Arcadia issue 9…

 “The troll is just behind those pillars,” said one of the merchants, pointing towards a large natural pillar formed by a stalactite and stalagmite that had grown together.
 “It took Gerald back there about an hour ago.
 We heard him scream but haven’t heard anything since.”

 Bruna stealthily moved into the room, waiting until her companions were in position, then stabbed the monster in the back.
 It let out a roar of anger.
 The villagers unleashed their weapons on the troll, while Hendricks caught the worst of the heavy blows and bites the monster unleashed.
-But as they wounded it they say the flesh knitting itself back together.
+But as the party wounded the creature they saw the flesh knitting itself back together.
 Nicolas bravely shoved the monster into its own cooking fire, which seemed to halt the healing, as they piled on the punishment.
 Finally they struck the final blows, bringing the creature down.
 They’d defeated the monster, saving their village from ruin and keeping the merchants coming along the trade road.

 No comments: